 - How effective is the action the provider has taken to improve the experiences and progress of children and young people?

 Evidence should be recorded in the inspection database.
 The evidence should reflect the areas for improvement that were identified in the inspection report.
-This section should include evidence of the most significant strengths and weaknesses and any new areas of improvement or breaches of requirement that need to be taken forward.
+This section should include evidence of the most significant strengths and weaknesses and any new areas of improvement or breaches of NMS that need to be taken forward.
 The inspector must decide whether the setting has let other aspects slip so there is now cause for concern in different areas.

 Inspectors must decide whether the school demonstrates its capacity to sustain any improvements it has made.
 Inspectors should also decide whether the improvements are having a marked and sustained impact on all areas of weakness.

 18.5 Feedback at the end of the monitoring visit

 The inspector provides verbal feedback to the school at the end of the visit.
 The inspector must:

 - make clear any new issue(s) to take forward

 - ensure that the school is clear about the outcome of the visit and what the next steps will be, especially if a new issue has arisen or improvement is inadequate

 - be clear with the school when the next steps will be confirmed if the inspector requires further advice